If your Fitbit won't sync and you can't see your latest data in the Fitbit app, then we have you covered.

 Manually sync your Fitbit

-To force your Fitbit to sync, swipe down from the Fitbit app's home screen and release to begin the process.
+To force your Fitbit to sync, swipe down on the Fitbit app's home screen and release to begin the process.

 You should then see the turquoise line worm its way from left to right just above the main tracking panel.

 You don't need a smartphone to sync Fitbit data, and can actually use your computer by following these steps.

 We're going to assume your Fitbit has been registered and set up properly, but there's a catch - to use Fitbit Connect, you need the Fitbit Wireless Sync Dongle.

 2. Make sure you're signed in with your account credentials.

 3. Connect your Fitbit Wireless Sync Dongle.